 "GT Pressura is inspired by metal type printing history as well as engineered letters stamped onto shipping boxes."

-Created in digital space, inspired by the analog - just like the 01 Kitchen Spoon - designed with software, inspired by antique flatware, and fabricated by craftsmen.
+Created in digital space, inspired by the analog - just like the 01 Kitchen Spoon - designed with software, inspired by antique flatware, and fabricated by craftspeople in Japan.